 This spot has been added by

-Nestled in a small cove at the foot of the Cape Greco, Konnos Beach is one of the most beautiful beaches in Cyprus.
-If most sun-worshipper go there to enjoy its exceptional setting, snorkelers will also find there an exciting underwater world to explore.
-Konnos Beach is indeed one of the best snorkeling spots in the Ayia Napa region to encounter green sea turtles, which often frequent its calm and crystal clear waters.
+Konnos Beach is a stunning and popular beach located in the eastern part of Cyprus, near the resort town of Protaras.
+Cyprus is known for its beautiful beaches, and Konnos Beach is often considered one of the most picturesque.
+Snorkelers are drawn to the beach for the exciting underwater world waiting to be explored.
+Konnos Beach is also one of the best snorkeling spots in the Ayia Napa region to encounter green sea turtles, which often frequent its calm and crystal clear waters.

 Konnos Beach is located between Protaras and Ayia Napa on the southeast coast of Cyprus.
 By car, the driving time to reach the beach is less than 10 minutes from Protaras, 20 minutes from Paralimni, and 15 minutes from Ayia Napa.

-After leaving the main road (direction Konnos Bay well signposted), a winding road, along which several parking areas are found, descends to Konnos Beach.
+After leaving the main road, that is well sign-posted, there is a winding road on which several parking areas are found.
+This road descends to Konnos Beach.
 It offers beautiful views of the cove.

 Once you are on the beach, we advise you to walk to the second beach, which is behind the rocky point (see map).
 You will be closer to the best snorkeling areas.
 Water entrance is easy, from a gently sloping sandy beach.

 Once in the water, you can first explore the area facing the beach (area 1 on the map).
-Surrounded by rocks, it is very sheltered and offers moderate depths (↕3 to 12 feet/1 to 4 meters).
+Surrounded by rocks, it is very sheltered and offers moderate depths (↕3 to 12 feet).

-Beyond the rocks, the slope descends rapidly on sandy bottoms punctuated with large boulders (↕25-40ft/8-12 meters).
-It is this area that green sea turtles frequently visit, mostly quite small and shy specimens.
+Beyond the rocks, the slope descends rapidly on sandy bottoms punctuated with large boulders (↕25-40ft).
+It is in this area that green sea turtles frequently visit.
+Most of them are quite small and tend to be shy.

-They are mainly encountered during summer (June to September), but sightings are also possible in spring and autumn.
-If you don’t see turtles in Konnos Bay, you can try your luck in Green Bay, 10 minutes away, where they are more abundant.
+The turtles are mainly encountered during summer (June to September), but sightings are also possible in spring and autumn.
+If you don’t see turtles in Konnos Bay, you can try your luck in Green Bay, just10 minutes away, where they are more abundant.

-If you go further than the designated swimming area, take a diving flag with you, and in any case, do not go further than the large mooring buoys.
-Boats and jet skis traffic is quite important beyond.
+If you go further than the designated swimming area, take a diving flag with you.
+Regardless, do not go further than the large mooring buoys.
+Boats and jet skis traffic is quite heavy beyond.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.